UniversityOfHelsinkiCS/oodikone/README.md

 ## Updater

 Oodikone2-backend includes the update-script that fetches student data from WebOodi.
+Script is split on two parts.

+### Student list updater

+Finds out the valid student nubers.

+Is located in _/home/tkt_oodi/oodikone.cs.helsinki.fi/student_number_updater_ and run with _ update_student_list.sh_

+Script is run at background, see _debug.log_ to find out when it is finished.

+Environment variable _INCREMENT_ controls how many new student numbers are searched (from the currently konown greatest student number).

+At the moment script uses the local postgres (see .env) to save student numbers.

+Use _node src/services/doo_api_database_updater/student_list_updater.js filename.txt_ to save student numbers in textfile.

+_/home/tkt_oodi/oodikone.cs.helsinki.fi/student_number_updater_ is acually the backend code as a cloned git repo.
+If you modify the updater source, remember to pull the repo.

+### Student info updater

 TBD